AO-Design-Inc/Feather/readme.md

 The Feather Contract provides a mechanism to connect wasm executor nodes to clients and stores code on the arweave blockchain.

-To guarantee correct execution, a fisherman type architecture implemented atop this contract, with angler nodes to check code execution is
+To guarantee correct execution, a fisherman type architecture is implemented atop this contract, with angler nodes to check code execution.
-***planned***.
-This will be incentivized via a staking mechanism.
+This is incentivized by a staking mechanism.

 # System